European rabbit: As an introduced species

-Other locations where the European rabbit was introduced include Great Britain; two of the Hawaiian Islands (Laysan Island and Lisianski Island); Oceania's Macquarie Island; the island Ōkunoshima in Japan; Washington's Smith Island and San Juan Island (starting around 1900 and later spreading to the other San Juan Islands); several islands off the coast of Southern Africa (including Robben Island); Australia and New Zealand.
+Other locations where the European rabbit was introduced include Great Britain; two of the Hawaiian Islands (Laysan Island and Lisianski Island); Oceania's Macquarie Island; the island Ōkunoshima in Japan; Washington's Smith Island and San Juan Island (starting around 1900 and later spreading to the other San Juan Islands); Valle Nuevo National Park in the Dominican Republic in the 1950s; several islands off the coast of Southern Africa (including Robben Island); Australia; and New Zealand.
 In addition, the European rabbit has spread to at least 800 individual islands or island groups.